-For travelers seeking a more relaxed, characterful experience with a strong literary and pub culture, Dublin is an excellent choice.
-Conversely, those craving the energy of a global hub, with an unparalleled diversity of world-class attractions and a faster pace, will find London more compelling.
+For travelers seeking a more intimate cultural experience with a strong literary and pub scene, Dublin is an excellent choice.
+If you prefer a vast, diverse, and fast-paced urban environment with endless attractions and a global feel, London is the way to go.

 Dublin, Ireland comes out ahead more often in this comparison.
 Check live prices before you book, especially if your dates are flexible.